GSA/Section508.gov/_pages/test/2025-08-18-software-overview.md

 Per <a href="https://www.access-board.gov/ict/#e207-2-1-word-substitution-when-applying-wcag-to-non-web-software" target="_blank" class="usa-link--external">E207.2.1 Word Substitution when Applying WCAG to Non-Web Software:</a> “For non-Web software, wherever the term “Web page” or “page” appears in WCAG 2.0 Level A and AA Success Criteria and Conformance Requirements, the term “software” shall be substituted for the terms “Web page” and “page”.
 In addition, in Success Criterion in 1.4.2, the phrase “in software” shall be substituted for the phrase “on a Web page.”"

-In addition to WCAG 2.0 AA criterion, Section 508 also includes requirements that software be accessible to users with disabilities by supporting assistive technologies and adopting user accessibility settings.
+In addition to WCAG 2.0 AA criterion, Section 508 also includes <a href="https://www.access-board.gov/ict/#501-general" target="_blank" class="usa-link--external">Chapter 5</a> requirements that software be accessible to users with disabilities by supporting assistive technologies and adopting user accessibility settings.
 If the software includes authoring tools, it must support the creation and preservation of accessible content.

+EXCEPTION: Where Web applications do not have access to platform accessibility services and do not include components that have access to platform accessibility services, they shall not be required to conform to 502 or 503 provided that they conform to Level A and Level AA Success Criteria and Conformance Requirements in WCAG 2.0 (incorporated by reference, see 702.10.1).

 <div class="border-base radius-lg border-1px padding-1 bg-primary-lighter" style="margin-top: 1.0em;">
   <p><strong>Note:</strong></p>